melizalab/django-bird-colony/README.rst

 2. Edit and add locations to the ``Locations`` table.
 You need to have at least one location created.
 The main use for this field is to allow you to find where a bird is by looking at the last event.
 3. Edit and create new event types in the ``Status codes`` table.
-Common event types include ``hatched``, ``added``, ``moved``, ``died``, ``used for anatomy``, etc. For each status code, indicate whether it adds or removes a bird from the colony.
+Common event types include ``laid``, ``hatched``, ``added``, ``moved``, ``died``, ``used for anatomy``, etc. For each status code, indicate whether it adds or removes a bird from the colony.
+Addition event types include eggs being laid, births, and transfers, which are handled differently.
+Removal event types include expected and unexpected deaths.
+Unexpected deaths are important to tabulate when looking at family history and breeding success.
 When you create an event that removes a bird, it will appear as no longer alive.
 The ``hatched`` event is special, because if you add a bird to the database using the ``Add new bird`` view using this code, the system will require you to enter the bird’s parents.
 (If you don’t know the bird’s parents, you can always create it manually in the admin interface)

 Optional steps:
 ^^^^^^^^^^^^^^^